skit-ai/trail/README.md

 ## Setup

 Get the latest binaries from the releases [here][binaries].
-Choose the appropriate based on your machine's OS and architecture.
+Choose the appropriate binary based on your machine's OS and architecture.

 ## Usage